Season 3, Episode 7

 Michael Kithcart: 34:02

 Right.
 I love that.
 So how does, how would you say, for leaders in particular, because that's who you work with?
-How does letting go of perfectionism actually helped them win?
+How does letting go of perfectionism helped them win?

 Elizabeth Onyeabor: 34:20

 So that was a loaded question.
 Because the reality is, at this point, nobody wants to let go of perfectionism or being a perfectionist because it's part of identity.
 What we want to let go of is the pressure that we feel to be perfect.
 We want to let go of the not feeling good enough.
 We want to let go of the overwhelm.
 We want to let go of the boundaries that we feel like we can't assert.
 That's what we want to let go of.
-And so what I tend to help my leaders with is, first is awareness.
-As of how this is impacting their lives, not just at work, but also at home, because I remember that I was talking with one of my C suite clients, and they were like, I can't believe just the first conversation, I started looking around at how I was not only leading but parenting, and the pressure I must be putting on my team, and my kids and my spouse.
+And so what I tend to help my leaders with is, first awareness.
+As to how this is impacting their lives, not just at work, but also at home, because I remember that I was talking with one of my C suite clients, and they were like, I can't believe just the first conversation, I started looking around at how I was not only leading but parenting, and the pressure I must be putting on my team, and my kids and my spouse.
 Yeah.
 So letting go of the things that basically, SAP our superpower is what I focus on.
 You can continue to call your perfectionist, you can continue to have super high expectations totally fine.
-But let's work on feeling good enough that your, your best is already good enough.
+But let's work on feeling good enough that, your best is already good enough.
 And you are already good enough.
 And let's focus on feeling that way.
 And the way that and it sounds kind of like, Oh, I just want world peace.
-But the reality is to close that gap of not good enough, is not through achievement, that it's through expanding our self love.
+But the reality is to close that gap of not being good enough, is not through achievement, it's through expanding our self-love.